dvyukov/go-fuzz/README.md

 dir; where file without a suffix contains binary input, file with .quoted suffix contains quoted input that can be directly copied into a reproducer program or a test, file with .output suffix contains output of the test on this input.
-Every few seconds go-fuzz prints logs of the form:
+Every few seconds go-fuzz prints logs to stderr of the form:
 ```
 2015/04/25 12:39:53 workers: 500, corpus: 186 (42s ago), crashers: 3,
      restarts: 1/8027, execs: 12009519 (121224/sec), cover: 2746, uptime: 1m39s